Distributed Load Balancing with Workload-Dependent Service Rates: Stability and Convergence Rate Analyses

-and $V_B(\bN(t), \bx(t))$ is {non-increasing} in $[t_1,t_2]$. \end{lemma} Having established the behavior of the Lyapunov function during a single-tier split, we now consider the most general case, where the tiers reconfigure by first merging and then splitting into multiple tiers.
+Having established the behavior of the Lyapunov function during a single-tier split, we now consider the most general case, where the tiers reconfigure by first merging and then splitting into multiple tiers.